wandb/docs/docs/guides/hosting/iam/identity_federation.md

 # Identity federation with SDK

 Use identity federation to sign in using your organizational credentials through W&B SDK.
-If your W&B organization admin has configured SSO for your organization, then you already use your organizational credentials to sign-in to the W&B application UI.
+If your W&B organization admin has configured SSO for your organization, then you already use your organizational credentials to sign-in to the W&B app UI.
 In that sense, identity federation is like SSO for W&B SDK, but by using JSON Web Tokens (JWTs) directly.
+You can use identity federation as an alternative to API keys.

 [RFC 7523](https://datatracker.ietf.org/doc/html/rfc7523) forms the underlying basis for identity federation with SDK.